whitneyburton/portfolios/students/1602/20160428-alireza-andersen-m1.markdown

 ## Resig Posse
 * Our posse met 3 days a week for an hour every morning.
 We have been going through a tutorial on React.
 * Favorite thing about the posse is the diversity of background.
 * My posse has been very supportive, each of us have gone out of our way to help fellow Resig posse out.
-We will be around for Eternity
+We will be around for Eternity.

 ### Work